dvinay/Spring-data-rest-crash-course/Readme.md

 - Authorization, whether user is able to perform certain operation
 - Steps to secure the API
 	- Add the spring-boot-starter-security maven dependency
-	- Create a java based security configuration class which extend the WebSecurityConfigurerAdapter from spring; with in this class we will configure all the rules to access api.
+	- Configure Security Policy : Create a java based security configuration class which extend the WebSecurityConfigurerAdapter from spring; with in this class we will configure all the rules to access api.
 This step is to secure at URL level
 		- configure users and roles using configure method
 		- configure the secure links and methods by assining roles to method
 	- Secure the method level by using @EnableGlobalMethodSecurity and @PreAuthorize("hasRole('ROLE_ADMIN')").
 This step is to secure at method level